-Due to the ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis.
-The course program has therefore been restructured into two modules which will be offered on the 20th-21st of January from 10:00 am to 1:30 pm Central European Time (CET).
+The 2023 edition of this training course will be offered ONLINE on a part-time basis on the 16th-17th and 23rd-24th of March.
+To this end, programme includes a series of sessions based on 4 modules from 10:00 am to 1:30 pm Central European Time (CET).

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.